Diokuz/affected-files/readme.md

 `options.changed` (optional) – an array of changed files paths.
 By default it is evaluated from git diff relative to origin/master, but you could define custom _changed_ array.

+`options.superleaves` (optional) – an array of glob patterns of files, which considered as superleaves.
+That means, every js/ts files in your repo is dependent from every superleaf.
+For example, you need to build full storybook every time you have changed something in `./.storybook`.
+Then just use `getAffected(pattern, { superleaves: '.storybook/*' })`.

 ## CLI

 ```sh